Jamie Hull's story - Special Forces veteran

 Jamie had 45 seconds to save his life, to fly a burning plane while the flames melted his flesh around him, and then climb onto the wing with the plane rapidly descending and leap to the ground - and to his probable death.

 Jamie sustained horrific third-degree burns over 60 per cent of his body and was hospitalised with a 5% chance of survival.
 He spent six months in intensive care in the United States in an induced coma.
-As a result of his extreme burns and his life hanging in the balance, he endured renal failure, internal injuries, kidney dialysis, as well as pneumonia and septicaemia.
+As a result of his extreme burns and his life hanging in the balance, he endured renal failure, internal injuries, kidney dialysis, pneumonia, and septicaemia.
 Jamie was hospitalised for a further 18 months in the UK.

-”Blesma played a big part in Jamie’s journey back into the water: a trip to the Red Sea with the Association helped reaffirm his love of diving, and he has since helped out on some of the Association’s diving trips.
+”Blesma played a big part in Jamie’s journey back into the water: a trip to the Red Sea with the Association helped reaffirm his love of diving.

 He has now released a book titled "Life on a thread" and is now a motivational speaker